Inhaled Corticosteroids Overview and Practice Questions Vector

 Redness, flare, and wheal.

-13. What is the alternate day steroid therapy?
+13. What is alternate-day steroid therapy?

 14. What does increased vascular permeability cause?